Olian04/ImgGenie/README.md

 # ImgGenie
-Chrome extension used for live-on-page image manipulation.
+Silly extension for manipulating images on websites.

 ## Planned feature
 * [ ] Empty checkbox means that the feature is __Planed__